 After working with Forth Programming Language on

 the MIDI Horn I am impressed with its speed, compactness, and ease of use.
-The Forth
+The

-assembly code if that is deemed necessary for speed.
+using assembly code if that is deemed necessary for speed.

-The Ohio Scientific Microcomputer is upgraded in 1987 with a Forth
+The Ohio Scientific Microcomputer is upgraded in 1987 with

-generators.
+and generators.
 The Hybrid Synthesizer interface is rebuilt with new waveform

 generators and timer control.
 Floppy drives are installed for user storage of

-Analog synthesizer circuitry reaches a certain maturity with the
+Analog synthesizer circuitry reaches a certain maturity

-components available, and an Analog Delay Line box.
+all its components available, and an Analog Delay Line box.
 All of these are

 controllable with the Ohio Scientific Micro using the extended Forth

-Work is started on designing and building control voltage to MIDI devices.
+Work is started on designing and building control voltage

-controlling 8 bit ADCs.
+Forth system controlling 8 bit ADCs.
 Another project is to reprogram a

 PG1000 slider box to put out any type of MIDI signal.